 If your engineering deliverable is the model and a drawing as a PDF, nothing really changes.
 Anytime you move to a new 3D CAD system you need to keep the old system, more than likely forever.
 I am sure there are many companies that still have their AutoCAD available.

 Now if you are large company and your engineering department is under the control of the PLM gurus and they have implement the unworkable MBE/MBD based on the PMI.
-You will have to go through a paradigm shift of “Back to the Past”.
-I really do not thing that the large companies have the applicable knowledge to make this happen.
+You will have to go through a paradigm shift of “Back to the Future”.
+I really do not think that the large companies have the applicable knowledge to make this happen.